botblock/JavaBotBlockAPI/README.md

 ```

 # Usage Examples
-Below can you find a few examples on how JavaBotBlockAPI can/should be used.
+Below will you find a few examples on how JavaBotBlockAPI can/should be used.
 Please make sure to also take a look at the [Javadoc] for any additional information.

 ## BotBlockAPI